Clifton Collins Jr.: Career

+Collins made his acting debut on a 1990 episode of Freddy's Nightmares, and made his film debut the following year in Lawrence Kasdan's Grand Canyon.
+He played various small roles, notably in the Hughes brothers' Menace II Society (1993) and Dead Presidents (1995), and a more prominent supporting part in the cult action film Fortress (1992).

 He first broke through the mainstream in 1997 with a performance as gangster César Sánchez in the film One Eight Seven.
-In 1998, he was in Ray Bradbury's cult film The Wonderful Ice Cream Suit.
+In 1998, he was in the Stuart Gordon-directed, Ray Bradbury-written cult film The Wonderful Ice Cream Suit.
 He next portrayed a gay hitman named Francisco "Frankie Flowers" Flores for the Mexican drug cartels in Steven Soderbergh's 2000 ensemble drama Traffic.

-For his portrayal of a USMC prisoner in the 2001 film The Last Castle Collins was nominated for the 2002 American Latino Media Arts (ALMA) Award for Best Supporting Actor in a motion picture.
+For his portrayal of a US Marine prisoner in the 2001 film The Last Castle, Collins was nominated for the 2002 American Latino Media Arts (ALMA) Award for Best Supporting Actor in a Motion Picture.
 In 2002, he played the role of Buddy in the film American Girl.

-In 2005, Collins won rave reviews for his subtle portrayal of killer Perry Smith in the film Capote, which was nominated for the Academy Award for Best Picture in 2006.
+In 2005, Collins won reviews for his subtle portrayal of killer Perry Smith in the film Capote, which was nominated for the Academy Award for Best Picture in 2006.

 He starred in the 2005 film Dirty.
 Collins starred on FX Networks' series Thief and received an Emmy nomination.
-Collins also played a supporting role on FX Networks' series The Shield as undercover ICE agent Hernan.
-He also has a small role in 2006's Babel, directed by Alejandro González Iñárritu.
+Collins also played a supporting role on FX Network's series The Shield as undercover ICE agent Hernan.
+He also had a small role in 2006's Babel, directed by Alejandro González Iñárritu.

 In 2007, Collins took the lead role in the indie feature The Perfect Game, playing former baseball player Cesar Faz, who coaches a local Mexican youth league team, leading them all the way to the Little League World Series.

 In 2008, Collins directed two music videos for the country music group Zac Brown Band: "Chicken Fried" and "Whatever It Is".
-Chicken Fried won the 2009 CMT breakthrough music video of the year award.
+"Chicken Fried" won the 2009 CMT breakthrough music video of the year award.